|Author:||Bandyayera and Daoudene, 2018|

 In places, some outcrops contain up to 10% granitic pegmatite clusters.
 Unit nAcnd also contains metric biotite-hornblende tonalite enclaves, foliated to gneissic, stretched parallel to foliation planes.
 There are also up to 10% metric enclaves of brownish paragneiss in altered surface and medium grey in fresh exposure.

-Geochemically, granitic rocks of the nAcnd unit are type I, peraluminous, of calc-alkaline calcic affinity, moderately to strongly enriched in potassium, characterized by negative europium anomalies, and formed in an environment similar to that of volcanic arcs (Pearce et al., 1984).
+Geochemically, granitic rocks of unit nAcnd are type I, peraluminous, of calc-alkaline calcic affinity, moderately to strongly enriched in potassium, characterized by negative europium anomalies, and formed in an environment similar to that of volcanic arcs (Pearce et al., 1984).

-The Canards Suite is composed of long, diiscontinuous hectommetric to kilometric intrusions that cut the Rupert Complex.
-New geophysical (D’Amours, 2011) and geological data (Bandyayera and Daoudene, 2018) show that it extends east-west, at least 25 km long and 7 km wide.
+The Canards Suite is composed of long, discontinuous hectommetric to kilometric intrusions, mainly located in the Opatica Subprovince, in the vicinity of Long Lake (sheets 32N08, 32N09 and 32O12).
+Its extension in sheet 32O05 is not yet known.
+New geophysical (D’Amours, 2011) and geological (Bandyayera and Daoudene, 2018) data show that the largest intrusion, located in the Long Lake area, extends E-W and is at least 25 km long and 7 km wide.

-In the Champion and La Sicotière lakes region, the Canards Suite marks the southern limit of the Lac des Montagnes Group volcano-sedimentary units separated by the Poste Albanel Shear Zone.
-It also cuts the gneissic tonalite, granodiorite and diorite units of the Champion Complex, interpreted as the bedrock upon which metasedimentary units of the Rupert Complex have been deposited.
+In the Champion and La Sicotière lakes region, the Canards Suite marks the southern limit of the Lac des Montagnes Group and Voirdye Formation volcano-sedimentary units from which it is separated by the Poste Albanel Shear Zone.
+It also cuts gneissic tonalite, granodiorite and diorite units of the Théodat Complex and La Sicotière Suite.

 Does not apply.